 - In the case of subletting, the new tenant (sublet part) is responsible for the property.
 But, in a sublease, the responsibility for the rental unit/property remains with the original lessee.
 This means that the original tenant/first lessee will be held accountable for any damage to the rental unit/leased property though there is a sub-lease.
 Therefore, it is very important for the original lessee to properly screen the new tenant (sublessee) before entering into the sublease.

-It should be noted that both sublet and sublease can be of the full or partial property.
-Even if the sublet or sublease is of part property, the rules and responsibilities for the original and new tenant would remain the same.
+It should be noted that both sublet and sublease can be of full or partial property.
+Even if the sublet or sublease is of part property, the rules and responsibilities for the original and new tenant will remain the same.

 Sublease vs Sublet – Which is Better?

-Sublease and sublet generally comes into play when the original tenant plans to move out in between the rental/lease periods.
+Sublease and sublet generally come into play when the original tenant plans to move out between the rental/lease periods.
 From the original tenant’s point of view, subletting is a good option if:

-- He or she had to move out and found someone to sign a new contract with the landlord.
+- They had to move out and find someone to sign a new contract with the landlord.
 Doing this relieves the original tenant from certain financial and legal obligations on account of sublet arrangements.

 - Subleasing is good if you plan to sublease only part of the property.
 If the original lessee has enough space for themselves, then subleasing is a good option.
 This could help the original tenant/lessee save or make some money.
 However, it is important that the original renter should retain a trusted subtenant.
 And the original lessee should be expected to stay till the expiry of the original lease.